 (Theodor Seuss) Geisel Award: The Geisel Award is given annually to the author(s) and illustrator(s) of the most distinguished American book for beginning readers published in English in the United States during the preceding year.

-Robert F. Sibert Medal: The Robert F. Sibert Informational Book Award is awarded annually to the author(s) and illustrator(s) of the most distinguished informational book for children published in the United States in English during the preceding year.
+Robert F. Sibert Medal: The Robert F. Sibert Informational Book Medal is awarded annually to the author(s) and illustrator(s) of the most distinguished informational book for children published in the United States in English during the preceding year.

 The Children’s Choice Book Awards: The Children’s Choice Book Awards is the only national book awards program where the winning titles are selected by children.